 \begin{lemma} Let $\cC\in \{P', P_b', NC', NC_b' \}$.
 Then

 \end{lemma}

 \begin{proof} Note that any partition $p\in \cC$ has an even number of blocks of odd size.

 Let $p\in \Projk$ with $t(p)<k-1$.
-Then there exist two upper points of $p$ which are both not in a through-block of size two.
+Then there exist two upper points of $p$ none of which lies in a through-block of size two.
 Let $b\in P(k-2,k)$ be the partition that arises from $p$ by removing these points.
 If both considered points are in the same block of $p$, then removing them does not change the parity of the size of the block.
 Otherwise, removing them changes the parity of two blocks.
 In both cases we obtain a partition that still has an even number of blocks of odd size.
-Moreover, $b$ is a noncrossing partition if $p$ is noncrossing, and $b$ has only blocks of size one or two if $p$ does.
+Moreover, $b$ is a non-crossing partition if $p$ is non-crossing, and $b$ has only blocks of size one or two if $p$ does.
 Hence $b\in \cC$.
-As $p$ is projective, we have $p=b^* \cdot b$.
+As $p$ is projective, we have $p=b \cdot b^*$.
 We set $q:=b^* \cdot b\in \ProjC(k-2)$ and it follows that $p=p\cdot p=b\cdot b^*\cdot b\cdot b^*=b\cdot q\cdot b^* \notin \cP$.